syncfusion-content/uwp-docs/uwp/SfTreeMap/DataBinding.md

 The SfTreeMap generates treemap items based on the property `WeightValuPath` .
 It is a bindable property and it decides how to display the treemap items.

-You can calculate the size of the object with the help of `WeightValuePath` of TreeMap
+TreeMap calculates the size of the object with the help of `WeightValuePath`.

 Code Sample: